raymelon/tagalog-dictionary-scraper/README.md

 I do not own the `html` code cited above, it is owned by [tagalog.pinoydictionary.com](http://tagalog.pinoydictionary.com/).

 ## How did the project started? :thought_balloon:
-Originally it is intented for a [Scrabble ®](http://www.scrabble.com/) Tagalog dictionary database, but other uses may vary.
+Originally it is intended for a [Scrabble ®](http://www.scrabble.com/) Tagalog dictionary database, but other uses may vary.

 ## Tools :pencil2:
 - [Python 3+](https://www.python.org/) :snake: